vruusmann/blog/_posts/2020-01-02-stacking_sklearn_lightgbm_xgboost.md

 ])
 ```

-The Scikit-Learn child pipeline has exactly the same feature pre-processing requirements as the XGBoost one (ie. continuous features should be kept as-is, whereas categorical features should be binarized).
+The Scikit-Learn child pipeline has exactly the same data pre-processing requirements as the XGBoost one (ie. continuous features should be kept as-is, whereas categorical features should be binarized).
 Currently, the corresponding column transformer needs to be set up manually.
 In future Scikit-Learn releases, when the fit methods of `HistGradientBoostingClassifier` and `HistGradientBoostingRegressor` classes add support for sparse datasets, then it should be possible to reuse the `make_xgboost_column_transformer` utility method here.